Skip to main content

 Instead, they’re following their kids around as if connected with an invisible leash.

-It’s hard to judge these parents, who are typically moms.
-They simply want to keep their kids safe, teach them about the world around them and engage with them.
-But all of this child-following at places that were designed for children to play is not only exhausting — it could be negatively impacting kids.
+It’s hard to judge these parents.
+They simply want to keep their kids safe and engage with them while learning about the world.
+But all of this child-following at places that are designed for children to play is not only exhausting — it could be negatively impacting children.

 Kathy Hirsh-Pasek, Ph.D., is an expert in the field of child psychology.
 Her research has resulted in 14 books, including “Einstein Never Used Flashcards.”